 Top tip: Avoid non-physical shipping addresses!
 Scammers will often seek to avoid detection with this strategy.
 If you want to prevent this type of fraud, never ship orders to PO boxes or other virtual addresses, such as those of freight forwarders.

-Holiday seasons are usually pretty hectic for online stores, but this is when you need to be on your toes the most!
+Peak holiday seasons are usually pretty hectic for online stores, but this is when you need to be on your toes the most!
 Fraudsters often target stores during this busy time, and transaction fraud in particular can be easy to miss with orders stacked up.
 Make sure to leave enough time to continue security audits, and process all transactions securely.

 Make sure your employees are clued up on ecommerce fraud prevention, and how to look out for it.
 Consider doing some workshops with your staff, and establish best practices for your business to follow when it comes to fraud.